 Who Should Attend

 Engineers, scientists, and technicians who are JMP power users, have an aptitude for programming, and wish to create substantial applications for other users

 JMP Scripting Language that Every JMP User Should Know course, or equivalent basic JSL experience

 Intermediate experience in using JMP software

-At least several months experience in using basic JSL is strongly recommended.
+At least several months of experience in using basic JSL is strongly recommended.

 After completing this course, participants will be able to:

 - Learn the expected behavior of the JMP software application